astral-sh/uv/docs/index.md

 indexes, and more.

-uv extends these interfaces with advanced features, such as dependency version overrides, multi-platform resolutions, reproducible resolutions, alternative resolution strategies, and more.
+uv extends these interfaces with advanced features, such as dependency version overrides, platform-independent resolutions, reproducible resolutions, alternative resolution strategies, and more.

-Compile requirements into a multi-platform requirements file:
+Compile requirements into a platform-independent requirements file:

 ```console
 $ uv pip compile docs/requirements.in --universal --output-file docs/requirements.txt